OpenDroneMap/odm_vagrant/README.md

 odm_vagrant
 ===========

+**Please refer to https://docs.opendronemap.org for instructions on how to install ODM.
+Vagrant is no longer supported**

 Vagrant machine for using OpenDroneMap, meant primarily for Windows users who want to leverage ODM.

 How to Install and Test